Population Overload: And Then There Were Too Many

 Seven centuries later, an “inflation of humans” led to an ineluctable devaluation and may have erased at least the latter of these achievements: wage growth.
 Wages have stagnated in direct correlation with the explosion in global population.
 The social fabric itself has been rent by the mounting pressure of an annual net growth in population which exceeds the citizenry of Germany: interpersonal relationships, social organizational units, tolerant co-existence, peaceful multiculturalism and diversity have all crumbled worldwide.

 So, is the solution to our global and escalating woes another pandemic?

-The latest census in Ukraine revealed an apocalyptic drop of 10% in its population - from 52.5 million two decades ago to a mere 45.7 million last year.
+The latest census in Ukraine revealed an apocalyptic drop of 10% in its population - from 52.5 million three decades ago to a mere 45.7 million a decade ago.
 Demographers predict a precipitous decline of one third in Russia's impoverished, inebriated, disillusioned, and ageing citizenry.
-Births in many countries in the rich, industrialized, West are below the replacement rate.
+Births in many countries in the rich, industrialized West are below the replacement rate.
 These bastions of conspicuous affluence are shrivelling.

 Scholars and decision-makers - once terrified by the Malthusian dystopia of a "population bomb" - are more sanguine now.
 Advances in agricultural technology eradicated hunger even in teeming places like India and China.
 And then there is the old idea of progress: birth rates tend to decline with higher education levels and growing incomes.
 Family planning has had resounding successes in places as diverse as Thailand, China, and western Africa.